veillette/physics-book/contents/ch7ConservationOfEnergy.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Using values from [Figure](#import-auto-id2866785), how many DNA molecules could be broken by the energy carried by a single electron in the beam of an old-fashioned TV tube?
+Using values from [Table 1](#table1), how many DNA molecules could be broken by the energy carried by a single electron in the beam of an old-fashioned TV tube?
 (These electrons were not dangerous in themselves, but they did create dangerous x rays.
 Later model tube TVs had shielding that absorbed x rays before they escaped and exposed viewers.)

 </div>
 <div class="solution" markdown="1">